 The Association of American Colleges and Universities has identified “early and active involvement in systematic investigation and research” as one of 10 educational practices with the strongest impact.
 As early as their freshman year, Carthage students can participate in cutting-edge research.
 Through their original work, students contribute to society both directly and indirectly.
 “It gets them excited that they’re part of something original and not just redoing something everybody’s done every year,” said biology professor Deborah Tobiason.

 - Carthage students present their research findings on campus, as well as at regional and national conferences.

 - Every spring, Carthage holds Celebration of Scholars, an event that highlights research and other original work by students and faculty.
-More than 100 Carthage students and faculty shared their work in 2017.

 - Carthage students are regularly invited to present their findings at regional, national and international conferences, including Posters on the Hill, Midstates Science and Math Consortium Undergraduate Research Symposia, and the National Literature Conference.